Abdulla1x/AI-Medication-Remainder/README.md

 - Integrate push notifications (e.g., email or SMS).
 - Extend Q&A with additional medical resources and validation.
 - Expand Prolog logic with more rules and drug data.
-- Extend Q&A with additional medical resources and validation.

 * * *